SOLAR ECHO (2014)

 Long Reef Headland

-SOLAR ECHO focuses attention on the subtle changes that surround us in nature – things we may not even notice or that we quickly forget.
+SOLAR ECHO focuses attention on the subtle changes that surround us in nature – things we may not initially notice or sometimes quickly forget.
 We often take the weather for granted until a violent storm or a heatwave reminds us of our own vulnerability and the risks our planet faces from climate change.
-This new work attempts to extend our awareness of everyday phenomena by recording changes in the intensity of sunlight over the period of the exhibition.
-Sixteen luminous spheres arranged in grid formation replay these shifting light levels in the evening.
+This artwork attempts to extend our awareness of everyday phenomena by recording changes in the intensity of sunlight during the day.
+Sixteen luminous spheres arranged in grid formation replay these light recordings in the evening.

-Located at the top of Long Reef Headland with a panoramic view of the ocean, SOLAR ECHO sits like a mythical siren singing a warning song in rhythms of light about the need to pay attention to the environment and our impact on it.
+Located at the top of Long Reef Headland with a panoramic view of the ocean, SOLAR ECHO sits like a mythical siren warning of the need to pay attention to the environment and our impact on it.

 CREDITS: Margaret Seymour - concept and design, Dr Andrew Burrell - interactive programming.